 The Order of King Arthur, a high initiate, was founded around the 9th century on instructions of Merlin, and was a Mystery Center representing the Northern stream (see Christ Impulse - meeting of two streams#Southern and Northern streams).
 They represent an esoteric order in the tradition of pagan christinianity, to find Christ in nature and the elemental forces of nature (1924-09-10-GA238), in the age of the sentient soul (1913-02-07-GA144), but also had a task to cultivate and civilise Europe in a spiritually difficult times.

-Near the village of Tintagel, on the Atlantic coast of Cornwall in England, stands Tintagel Castle associated with the Arthurian legends of King Arthur and the twelve knights of his Round Table.
+Near the village of Tintagel, on the Atlantic coast of Cornwall in England, one can still find the remains of Tintagel Castle associated with the Arthurian legends of King Arthur and the twelve knights of his Round Table.